 Why do you Need to Set up Restricted Funds in QuickBooks?

-In layman language, restricted funds are the funds which the trustee of the charity are bound to spend in a particular way or for a particular reason as mentioned in a service contract or funding letter of offer, or as clearly stated by the donor or grant maker.
+In layman’s language, restricted funds are the funds that the trustee of the charity is bound to spend in a particular way or for a particular reason as mentioned in a service contract or funding letter of offer, or as clearly stated by the donor or grantmaker.

-How to Set up Restricted Fund in QuickBooks?
+How to Set up Restricted Funds in QuickBooks

 Here are the steps to set up a specific restricted fund in QuickBooks:

-Restricted funds are the least-favorite type of funds to accept since you are compelled to spend them in a particular in a specified period.
-Typically, these grants are used to spend on a particular program or mission or the enterprise, and cannot be used for the operational costs of the business.
+Restricted funds are the least-favorite type of funds to accept since you are compelled to spend them in a particular specified period.
+Typically, these grants are used to spend on a particular program or mission, or enterprise, and cannot be used for the operational costs of the business.

 Restricted funds are a type of capital that is set aside for a specific purpose on account of designated giving.
 They are restricted to that purpose only and cannot be used for any other purpose, or expense.
 In contrast to it, unrestricted funds can be used up for any kind of legal purpose that the organization deems fit.